omerhakim/The-Movie-Data-Base/README.md

 <img src = "./images/image2.png" style = max width = 60% >

-<img src = "./images/image3.png" style = max width = 60%>

-up : Conclusion:
+Conclusion:
 in the first few years marketing and buzz will work but for consistency over many years you  should have a good quality films.
 -Increased ease of voting.

+<img src = "./images/image3.png" style = max width = 60%>

  ------